in28minutes/java-tutorial-for-beginners/README.md

 * Were introduced to the ```System.out.println()``` method for console output
 * Used this utility to print a single *PMT-Challenge* table entry

-#### Quiz

-Question 1: What is the syntax for calling the System.out.println() method in Java?
-a) System.out.println
-b) println.System.out
-c) System.out.print

-Correct answer: a) System.out.println

-Question 2: What is a String literal in Java?
-a) A sequence of characters enclosed within double quotes
-b) A method call used to display text on the console
-c) A variable used to store numeric values

-Correct answer: a) A sequence of characters enclosed within double quotes

-Question 3: How do you display the text "5 * 2 = 10" on the console in Java?
-a) System.out.println(5 * 2 = 10)
-b) System.out.println("5 * 2 = 10")
-c) System.out.print("5 * 2 = 10")

-Correct answer: b) System.out.println("5 * 2 = 10")

-#### Hands-on exercise:

-Write a Java program that computes the product of two integers, and displays the result in the format "a * b = c", where a and b are the input integers, and c is their product.
-Use the System.out.println() method to display the result on the console.

 ### Step 08: Programming Exercise PE-02

 Try and solve the following exercises: